Fenix TX: Denver Harbor and Sing the Body Electric (2002–2004)

 After the breakup in September 2002, the members of Fenix TX split to form two separate bands: Salazar and Chris Lewis started the post-grunge band Denver Harbor, along with F.O.N. members Aaron and Ilan Rubin.
 DeLaPaz and Adam Lewis recruited singer Anthony Scalamere, bassist Jason Torbert and ex-Fenix TX guitarist James Love (who was replaced by guitarist/keyboardist Tony Montemarano in February 2004) for their experimental/hardcore side-project Big Black Boat.
 Soon after the formation, the name of the project was changed first to ChChCh HaHaHa and officially became Sing the Body Electric on February 15, 2004.

 Denver Harbor released their debut EP Extended Play on December 16, 2003, and signed with Universal Records in May 2004.
 Sing the Body Electric recorded their eponymous six song EP Sing the Body Electric, which was released by Restart Records on August 10, 2004, shortly before Denver Harbor's second effort, the full-length album Scenic, issued on October 12, 2004.
+Sing The Body Electric's album was released on vinyl for the first time in September 2025 by People of Punk Rock Records.

 Sing the Body Electric never received major recognition.
 Singer Anthony Scalamere, who was known for his extreme views on contemporary music—as evidenced by an incident where he bragged about assaulting a person for wearing a Dashboard Confessional T-shirt—clashed with fellow band members.
 On May 26, 2005, after months of inactivity and a deadlock on Sing the Body Electric's website, Scalamere proclaimed the breakup of the band on their message board in a profanity-plastered diatribe that implicated the unreachability of band members as a major factor.
 The post ended with the words "sing the body is dead".
 In response to this, Adam Lewis wrote "Well if Sing The Body Electric is dead, YOU KILLED IT!"
 Eventually, Adam Lewis formed another band called Sub Rosa based in Los Angeles.
 Damon DeLaPaz has since formed alternative rock group Demasiado and punk/metal trio Laserwolf and Thunderbolt.
 He performed with Ape Machine, a rock band from Portland, Oregon, and recorded as a session drummer for various bands and musicians.